Chapter 3 : Tricks and Treats, But Mostly Tricks

 “The point is to not be seen.
 You have a lot to learn, Lupin.
-You and the rest of the Marauders.
+You and the rest of that little group of yours.
 That’s why you always end up in detention.”

 We walked into Zonko’s, where it was crowded as usual.
 Remus shrugged.
-“Well, one does tend to get caught for the really ingenious pranks,” he said jokingly.
+“Well, I suppose it is a side effect of ingenious pranks – that sometimes they get noticed,” he said lightly.
 “So I’ve no need to be jealous.”

-Well, there goes our secretness, I thought.
+Well, there goes our secret, I thought.
 Thanks to me.

 My annoyance with myself was alleviated when I saw Remus’s face.
 “That was you?” he asked, stunned.

 “And to think that all those times I could have taken points away from Slytherin,” said Remus.
 “I should have done, especially after that horrifying display of green and silver in our common room.
 I should have known it was you.”

 “Go ahead, prefect, give me a detention.
 It was well worth it.”
 I picked up a Fanged Frisbee, and examined it nonchalantly.
 “But watch out, because we Slytherins just might upstage you and take your title as most ingenious pranksters.”